anaconda/anaconda-project/docs/source/config.rst

 Services
 ========

+TIP: Services are a proof-of-concept demo feature for now.

 Services can be automatically started, and their address can be provided to your code by using an environment variable.